elementalsecurity/sec-arch/09_case_studies_and_examples/detection_pipeline_architecture.md

 - Enabled faster containment of credential-based attacks through SSO correlation logic

 ### Lessons Learned
-- Detection rules are not one-size-fits-all — tiered use case classification helped align effort to value
+- Detection rules are not one-size-fits-all with tiered use case classification helped align effort to value
-- Enrichment is key — contextual metadata (identity, location, process lineage) reduced analyst fatigue
+- Enrichment is key with contextual metadata (identity, location, process lineage) reduced analyst fatigue
-- Tooling matters less than structure — the pipeline must be resilient, documented, and iterated
+- Tooling matters less than structure and the pipeline must be resilient, documented, and iterated

 ---